 United Way Worldwide is a membership organization comprised of nearly 1,300 local United Way organizations.
 Every local United Way is incorporated and governed independent of the United Way of America.
 Local United Ways are autonomous, independent advocates of human needs that exist in their own communities.
 Rappahannock United Way contributes membership dues to United Way Worldwide every year.
 The membership dues are 1% of the total dollars raised.
 The return on investment is that United Way of America strengthens the United Way brand and supports the mission of local United Ways.

-Rappahannock United Way and our community take pride in the fact that less than 16 cents of every dollar pledged supports year-round administration and fundraising.
+Rappahannock United Way takes pride in the fact that less than 16 cents of every dollar pledged supports year-round administration and fundraising.
 That means that 84% of fundraising is program focused, creating impact for priority needs.

-Rappahannock United Way partners with local agencies and funds 37 programs at those agencies.
-We also have numerous non-funding partnerships in which we cooperate with other nonprofit organizations, local schools, businesses, and government agencies to help create a better community.
+Rappahannock United Way currently has 30 member agencies.
+One part of being a member agency is being eligible to request funding.
+We also have numerous non-funded partnerships in which we collaborate with other nonprofit organizations, local schools, businesses, and government agencies to help create a better community.

 Rappahannock United Way focuses on Education, Financial Stability and Healthy Living.
 We believe these are the building blocks for a good life; a quality education that leads to a stable job and enough income to support a family through retirement with good health.